-Whereas in BOOTP, once an IPv4 address is assigned to a node, that's forever, DHCP introduces the lease time concept, thus addresses are assigned to nodes only for a period of time.
+Whereas in BOOTP once an IPv4 address is assigned to a node, that will be forever, DHCP introduces the lease time concept, thus addresses are assigned to nodes only for a period of time.
 If the client is still alive and using the address it must send a refresh request to the server before the lease expires, otherwise, the server is free to assign that same IPv4 address to another client.

-This, of course, makes DHCP more effective on managing a range of available addresses when there's a large number of clients coming and going.
+This, of course, makes DHCP more effective on managing a range of available addresses when there's a large number of clients coming and going, like most often happens.